XayOn/bacchus/Readme.md

 - TODO list with nextcloud :heavy_check_mark:
 - Post-its notes and kanban board with nextcloud :heavy_check_mark:
 - Edit online your documents, spreadsheets, full office solution :heavy_check_mark:
+- Setup KODI directly on the machine, that will dually act as an htpc, media server and cloud storage.

 ## :computer: How?